How to Use an Instant Pot

 » Need some help with Instant Pot terminology?

-Perform a water test before using your Instant Pot for the first time.
-The Instant Pot water test is like an initial test run and ensures that the machine is working properly and that you know how to use it.
+Perform an easy water test before using your Instant Pot for the first time.
+The Instant Pot water test is like an initial test run and ensures that the machine is working properly and that you know how to use it before you add food.

 A water test will also help you determine if your newly bought Instant Pot is working properly or is defective.
 It does happen.
 Better to know it up front and send it back straight away.